-Derived from the word 'foliage', that refers to green leafy vegetables, they contain the highest natural concentration.
+Derived from the word 'foliage', which refers to green leafy vegetables, they contain the highest natural concentration.
 Arugula, kale, and spinach are low in calories but high in folic acid.
 One cup of raw spinach (about 30 grams) provides fifteen percent of the DV or 58.2 mcg.
 Green leafy vegetables are even high in vitamins A and K, and fiber.
-They are associated with multiple health benefits such as reducing inflammation, lowering the risk of cancer, increased weight look, and more.
+They are associated with multiple health benefits such as reducing inflammation, lowering the risk of cancer, increasing weight look, and more.

 Famous for its wide range of health-promoting properties, including broccoli to the diet is quite beneficial as it provides the body with an array of important minerals and vitamins.
 In the case of folate, a single cup of raw broccoli (about 91 grams) contains nearly fourteen percent of the DV, or 57mcg of folate.
 The content of folate increases even more with cooked broccoli, where half a cup (about 78 grams) serves twenty-one percent of the DV or 84 mcg.